Gamma Ray (band)

-Biography
+History

 Formation

 In 1988, after four years with the German power metal band Helloween, guitarist and songwriter Kai Hansen decided to leave the group.
 Hansen claimed that Helloween had become too big for him to handle, although the group's troubles with financial issues and their record company, Noise Records, most likely played a part as well.
-He proceeded to do some studio work with German power metal band Blind Guardian and, in 1989, decided to form his own project with long-time friend Ralf Scheepers, former vocalist of the band Tyran Pace.
+He proceeded to do some studio work with German power metal band Blind Guardian and, in 1989, decided to form his own project with longtime friend Ralf Scheepers, former vocalist of the band Tyran Pace.
 This two-man project grew into a four-man band with the addition of Uwe Wessel on bass and Mathias Burchardt on drums.
-This was the first line-up of Gamma Ray, bearing a sound understandably close to that of Helloween of that period.
+This was the first lineup of Gamma Ray, bearing a sound understandably close to that of Helloween of that period.

 The Scheepers era (1989–1995)

-The original line-up released the album Heading for Tomorrow in February 1990 and, later that year, the Heaven Can Wait EP, with new guitarist Dirk Schlächter and new drummer Uli Kusch.
+The original lineup released the album Heading for Tomorrow in February 1990 and, later that year, the Heaven Can Wait EP, with new guitarist Dirk Schlächter and new drummer Uli Kusch.

 In February 1991, the band began rehearsing for the recording of their second album in a small, remote house in Denmark.
-With some brand new songs written, Gamma Ray entered the studio under the supervision of producer Tommy Newton and recorded their second album Sigh No More, which was released in September 1991.
+With some brand-new songs written, Gamma Ray entered the studio under the supervision of producer Tommy Newton and recorded their second album Sigh No More, which was released in September 1991.
 The style differed vastly from that of Heading for Tomorrow, featuring darker lyrics inspired by the Persian Gulf War that was raging at the time.
 A 50-date worldwide tour followed.

 After the Japanese tour at the beginning of 1991, Gamma Ray underwent another personnel change: the rhythm section (Wessel and Kusch) left due to a personal disagreement and were replaced by Jan Rubach (bass) and Thomas Nack (drums), both from the Hamburg band Anesthesia.
 The band also began to build their own studio, so work on their new album did not start until 1993.
 The album Insanity and Genius was released in June 1993, with a style which was closer to that of Heading for Tomorrow than Sigh No More.
-In September 1993 Gamma Ray, along with Rage, Helicon and Conception, embarked on the Melodic Metal Strikes Back tour.
+In September 1993, Gamma Ray, along with Rage, Helicon and Conception, embarked on the Melodic Metal Strikes Back tour.
 The tour contributed to the release of the double CD Power of Metal, and the videos Power of Metal and Lust for Live, in December.

 Land of the Free to Majestic (1995–2006)

-More changes in the line-up were to follow for Gamma Ray.
-Vocalist Ralf Scheepers, who lived far away from the other band members hometown of Hamburg, was attempting to become the new Judas Priest singer after Rob Halford left.
+More changes in the lineup followed for Gamma Ray.
+Vocalist Ralf Scheepers, who lived far away from the other band members hometown of Hamburg, attempted to become the new Judas Priest singer after Rob Halford left.
 He felt that his position in the band had been strained due to the distance between him and the other members.
 Hansen and Scheepers agreed to an amicable departure.
 After failing to be recruited for Judas Priest, Scheepers started his own band, Primal Fear.